 A special word of thanks goes out to Ramon and Beatrice (Fox) Lowery.
 Ramon, a Nye and Yost descendant, has done a lot of research for me on the Lowery and Boes families to which he also belongs and the Fox family of his wife, Bea.
-Ramon has introduced me to many interesting people during my seven visits to Ohio between 2009-2016.
+Ramon has introduced me to many interesting people during my eight visits to Ohio between 2009-2018.
 Ramon and Bea, thanks for your friendship, for your hospitality and for everything you did for me!
 You have been the best of friends!

 |bpd||date of baptism||datum doop|